clarive/cla-ant-plugin/README.md

 This palette service will let you choose the option that you wish to perform with Apache Ant.
 The various parameters from the palette service are:

-- **Server** - Choose the server where you wish to execute the code.
+- **Server** - Choose the server where you wish to execute the command.
 - **Project path** - Directory for the build.xml file.
 - **Command** - Here you will have different commands to launch with the service or write a custom one.
+   - **Build file** - Takes the specified file in the arguments box to build the project.
+   - **Project help** - Displays information about the project.
+   - **Diagnostics** -  Prints information that might be helpful to diagnose or report problems.
+   - **Debug** - Prints debugging information.
+   - **Lib** - Specifies a path in the arguments box to search for jars and classes.
+   - **Custom command** - Write the ant option in the arguments box.
-- **Custom command or arguments** -Here you can write arguments for the selected command or write the commands you want to perform.
+- **Custom command or arguments** - Here you can write arguments for the selected command or write the commands you want to perform.
 - **Errors and output** - These two fields are related to manage control errors.
 Options are:
    - **Fail and output error** - Search for configurated error pattern in script output.
 If found, an error message is displayed in monitor showing the match.